calex/movie-jar/README.md

 `netlify dev --live`

 Environment variables are set in the Netlify account and only accessible there.
-The app will run on localhost:8888 port and the lambda functions will be available on the supplied port the CLI will give you.
+Out of the box, the app will run on the localhost:8888 port and the lambda functions will be available on the supplied port the CLI will give you.

 ## Publishing the App